paolomotta/real-time-it-news/reflection.md

 **Approach:**

 - **Keyword Scoring:**
-  Each news item is scored based on the presence of weighted keywords (e.g., "ransomware", "breach", "outage") in its title and body.
+  Each news item is scored based on the presence of weighted keywords (e.g., "ransomware", "breach", "outage") in its title.
 The weights are defined in [`config/relevance_config.yaml`](config/relevance_config.yaml), allowing easy adjustment and extension.

 - **Pattern Bonuses:**
-  Additional points are awarded if the news item matches certain regular expression patterns (e.g., CVE identifiers, phrases like "exploit released").
+  Additional points are awarded if the news item title matches certain regular expression patterns (e.g., CVE identifiers, phrases like "exploit released").
 This helps capture structured signals of high relevance that may not be covered by simple keywords.

 - **Source Weighting:**
   Each source (e.g., Reddit, Ars Technica) can be assigned a reliability weight, so items from more trusted or relevant sources are scored higher.